onap/vnfrqts-requirements/docs/Chapter5/Heat.rst

 Heat Orchestration Template resources are described in `resources`_

-R-54517 When a VNF’s Heat Orchestration Template’s resource is associated with a single ‘{vm-type}’, the Resource ID **MUST** contain the ‘{vm-type}’.
+R-54517 When a VNF's Heat Orchestration Template's resource is associated with a single '{vm-type}', the Resource ID **MUST** contain the '{vm-type}'.

-R-96482 When a VNF’s Heat Orchestration Template’s resource is associated with a single external network, the Resource ID MUST contain the text ‘{network-role}’.
+R-96482 When a VNF's Heat Orchestration Template's resource is associated with a single external network, the Resource ID MUST contain the text '{network-role}'.

-R-98138 When a VNF’s Heat Orchestration Template’s resource is associated with a single internal network, the Resource ID MUST contain the text ‘int\_{network-role}’.
+R-98138 When a VNF's Heat Orchestration Template's resource is associated with a single internal network, the Resource ID MUST contain the text 'int\_{network-role}'.

 R-82115 When a VNF's Heat Orchestration Template's resource is associated with a single '{vm-type}' and a single external network, the Resource